 Most of the problems of food acceptance begin in the toddler stage.
 The problem starts with the mother, who thinks that the child should be well fed, and tries to feed the child more food than it needs.
 The child will show a marked decrease in appetite in the second year, because the child grows at a slower rate in the second year as compared to the first year.
 So it is important to give small portions of food and let him/her enjoy food.
-Allow the child form good food habits gradually.
+Allow the child some freedom to decide when he/she is satisfied.
+Allow some flexibility in choices and help the child form good food habits gradually.
 Learning is a slow process and is helped by the adults having patience and a sportive attitude, never by bribe, admonition or punishment.